 Serverless architecture can be a fantastic choice if you want to develop software on a low budget.
 Because you don’t need to design your server from the ground, rather the vendor will take care of managing, scaling, developing, and updating the server.
 Aside from the financial savings, serverless computing requires less processing power and human capital.

 If your software of the app is spread and users are increased, it will be simple to make adjustments when you use the serverless to meet the expansion requirement.
 If that’s not the case, there’s no harm done to your app!
 The server service provider will automatically handle the need of your app and manage and scale the infrastructure, which won’t hamper the app’s performance.
 That’s a significant advantage.

-AWS Lambda is a most popular FaaS service provider which was launched in 2014 by Amazon web service.
+AWS Lambda is the most popular FaaS service provider which was launched in 2014 by Amazon Web Service.
 Since its launch, it has maintained the position of the leading serverless service provider on the market with the broadest range of services.